-SEAI's mean GPG figure for 2023 is 8.46% (2022: 13.03%) in favour of male employees, representing a significant narrowing of the gap and a 35% shift downwards from the last GPG review in 2022.
+SEAI's mean GPG figure for 2024 is 8.06% (2023: 8.46%) in favour of male employees, representing a continuing narrowing of the gap and a 5% shift downwards from the last GPG review in 2023.

-This continues the trend towards closing the gap following previous gap reduction from the organisation's first GPG review in 2020 where mean GPG was 14.81% in favour of male employees.
+This continues the trend towards closing the gap following previous gap reductions relative to the organisation's first GPG review in 2020 where mean GPG was 14.81% in favour of male employees.

-SEAI has a median GPG figure of 11.56% for 2023, slightly increased from the last review in 2022 (11.19%).
+SEAI has a median GPG figure of 13.53% for 2024, increased from the last review in 2023 (11.56%).
 The main contributor to the mean GPG figure is the higher number of male employees at senior management, which then increases median male salary compared to the median female salary.

 The organisation continues to be strongly committed to ensuring equal representation at all grades.
-Our 2023 data demonstrates that we have made good progress.
+Our 2024 data demonstrates that we continue to make progress in narrowing the mean GPG.
 Further initiatives are ongoing which will assist with increasing female representation at the Senior Management Team (SMT) level.

-It is also worth noting that during the reporting period SEAI had a total of 21 employees move roles or be promoted; of these 43% were male and 57% were female.
-The impact this internal development is having on our GPG is a contributor in closing the pay gap.
+It is also worth noting that during the reporting period SEAI had a total of 13 employees move roles or be promoted; of these 38% were male and 62% were female.